cloud-native-everything/containerlab-srv6-l3vpn-demo/README.md

-# Segment Routing Lab: SRv6 l3VPN Demo
+# Segment Routing Lab: SRv6 L3VPN Demo

 This lab is showing a simple configuration and verification of SRv6 on Nokia routers to signal both IGP’s shortest path and Algorithms.

-All router network interfaces for transport are <b>using IPv6 and IPv4</b>
+All router network interfaces for transport are <b>using IPv6</b> and we are encpasulating IPV4 traffic.

+Objective: Create a traffic-engineered path between R1 and R6 that uses delay as a metric.

+Conditions:
+* IGP Metrics: All IGP link metrics are 100
+* Delay Metrics: All delay metrics are 10msec with the exception of the R3-R5 link, which is 15msec.

 ## Network Setup